 - J.B. and M.C.
 Shapiro Professor of Media and Public Affairs; columnist, TV and radio analyst, best-selling author

 Journalism; Political Communication; Media, Society, and Politics: Media Ethics; Immigration

-A well-known commentator on many Washington-based TV shows, Roberts also appears regularly as a political analyst on the ABC radio network and is a substitute host on NPR's "Diane Rehm Show."
+As a broadcaster, Roberts is the chief political analyst for the ABC radio network.
 As a teacher, he lectures widely on American politics and the role of the news media.
-Since 1997 he has been the Shapiro Professor of Media and Public Affairs at George Washington University, where he has taught for the last 23 years.
-His many honors include the Dirksen Award for covering Congress, the Wilbur Award for reporting on religion and politics, the Bender prize as one of GW's top undergraduate teachers, and four honorary doctorates.
+Since 1997, he has been the Shapiro Professor of Media and Public Affairs at the George Washington University, where he has taught for the last 26 years.
+His many honors include the Dirksen Award for covering Congress, the Wilbur Award for reporting on religion and politics, the Bender prize as one of GW's top undergraduate teachers and six honorary degrees.
 He's been named a Father of the Year by the Father's Day Council and received the Public Service Sector Award from the Aspen Institute.
 Steve and Cokie have two children: Lee, a banker in Raleigh, NC, and Rebecca, a program specialist for the Smithsonian Institution in Washington, and six grand-children.
-In his spare time, Roberts plays tennis and roots for his grand-children’s sports teams.
+In his spare time, Roberts plays tennis and roots for his grandchildren's sports teams.

 B.A.
 Government, Harvard University, 1964

-From Every End of This Earth: 13 Families and the New Lives They Made in America (2009)
+From Every End of This Earth: 13 Families and the New Lives They Made in America.
+(2009).
+HarperCollins Publishers.

 SMPA 3243, Feature Writing

 SMPA 3428, Media, Politics, and Government